Skip to content

 But why does this matter?
 Following the WCAG makes websites open and inclusive for everyone, no matter their abilities.
 This guide will help you understand the conformance levels of the WCAG and make your website an accessible place for everyone.

-Deciphering WCAG conformance levels: A, AA, and AAA explained
+What do WCAG levels A, AA, and AAA actually mean?

 Levels of accessibility according to the WCAG